insooth/insooth.github.io/tagged-lambda-injection.md

 box<struct Boilerplate, decltype(f)> y{std::move(f)};
 ```

-Since we know the tag, and the type of the passed lambda is not known until we define it, a helper function will be helpful.
+Since we know the tag, and the type of the passed lambda is not known until we define it, a helper function will be useful.

 ```c++
 template<class Tag, class F>